 Shell access allows you to automate certificate issuance and installation with no downtimes.
 If you don’t have shell access, Let’s Encrypt recommends checking whether the Let’s Encrypt functionality is supported with your hosting.
 If so, you may ask your hosting to apply for a free SSL certificate on your behalf.

 There are many providers who support it.
-The hosting providers we always recommend are also among them, for example, Kinsta and InMotion.
+The hosting providers we always recommend are also among them, for example, Kinsta.
 Another great hosting we recommend, WordPress.com, is among a few providers that automatically enable Let’s Encrypt and redirects HTTP to HTTPS by default.

 No matter your web hosting server, you’ll most likely be able to get the certificate, however, it may take more or less time and resources.